To restore an area that has suffered environmental damage. Also: re-green.

 Le Duan, "Le Duan Addresses Phu Khanh Cadres," BBC Summary of World Broadcasts," February 2, 1984

-To Paul Overberg for passing along this verb.
+Thanks to Paul Overberg for passing along this verb.